mayamaestas/BatteryProfile.Team6/tests/reproducibility_check.md

 The final GIF should show a battery that:

 - Fills according to the normalized two-RC voltage response
-- Appears yellow from 0% through 79%
-- Changes to green from 80% through 100%

 ## Pass Criteria